Sneakycloud/Priority-calculator/README.md

 Language
 -----------
-The programming language used will be c#
+The programming language is c#

 Build system
 -----------